-- 02 How To Use This Guide
+- 04 How To Use This Guide

-- 03 Groups Overview
+- 05 Groups Overview

-- 06 Purpose 1: Growing Together
+- 08 Purpose 1: Growing Together

-- 08 Purpose 2: Growing Faith
+- 10 Purpose 2: Growing Faith

-- 10 Purpose 3: Praying For One Another
+- 12 Purpose 3: Praying For One Another

-- 11 Gatherings Described
+- 13 Gatherings Described

-- 12 Resources
+- 14 Resources

-- 13 FAQ
+- 15 FAQ

 I am a firm believer that every Christian needs other Christians to help them live out their faith.
 We were made by our Creator to live in relationship with Him and with other believers.
 That is in our spiritual DNA.
-But I get it.
+But, I get it.
 You're busy.
 You don't need another meeting to attend or anything else added to your plate.
 But let's not think of living in community with other believers as another meeting to attend.
 Let's see it as it was intended by our Creator - a time to develop and deepen Christian friendships.
+A time to be encouraged and to encourage others.
+A time to laugh or cry with people that you trust.
+A time to grow in one's faith and a time to pray with one another.
+A time to be authentic, real, and accepted.
+If you see living in community with other believers as just another meeting, you should stop reading this material and use your time to play golf, watch the race, or surf Facebook.
+But if you see living in community as something that gives you spiritual life, depth, and blessing - then continue reading this material.